JIE-1350/ISpy/README.md

 * Some datasets generate graphs with text that are cutoff at default size but are easily resized; minor

 ---
+### Version 0.5.0

+#### New Features
+* Add capability to install using installer
+* Add advanced user settings
+* Add tooltip to insight
+* Add icons to buttons

+#### Bug Fixes
+* Fix React build script fail to load files
+* Fix insight tab not updating when search is completed
+* Fix save as drop box not updating
+* Fix chart domain and type

+#### Known Issues
+* Sometime switching to search tab takes a long time; moderate
+* Some datasets generate graphs with text that are cutoff at default size but are easily resized; minor

 ## Installation
 ### Frontend